Waldron College of Health and Human Services

 Do I need a laptop computer?

-What types of technology will be available for me to use at Radford University?
+What types of technology are available for graduate students enrolled in the COSD program at Radford University?

 What clinical experiences do students get in the Radford University COSD graduate program?

 Students are also assigned to Audiology Clinic during their first year.
-Our clinic houses seventeen therapy and observation suites.
-Students’ practicum can be observed through one-way mirrors or via digital television signals on faculty supervisors' computers.
-Students may also participate in community screenings both on and off campus.
+Our clinic houses nine therapy rooms.
+Students’ practicum can be observed through one-way mirrors or via secure internet connection on faculty supervisors' computers.
+Students frequently participate in community screenings both on and off campus.

 Will I have a problem completing the clock hours during my graduate program?

-Working closely with your academic advisor and the speech-language pathology clinic director, you will have ample opportunities to exceed the minimal number of clock-hours (400) as required by the American Speech-Language-Hearing Association.
+Working closely with your academic advisor and the Clinic Director, you will have ample opportunities to exceed the minimum number of clock-hours (400 hrs) as required by the American Speech-Language-Hearing Association.

 What fun things are there to do in the area?